 Alternative Therapy Options for the Fear of Injections

 Although our preferred form of mental health counselling for the Fear of Injections is our Tranceformental CBT programme, we also offer alternative psychotherapies for those who might prefer a different approach.

 - Psychodynamic therapy which focuses more on emotional problems and relies on the Therapeutic Relationship to bring about change.
 Available with Paul.

 - General Counselling which is less structured but still provides a safe and non-judgmental environment to discuss issues which is therapeutic in its own right.

 - Hypnotherapy is an alternative form of therapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Injections

-We offer all prospective clients an initial consultation to discuss your Fear of Injections prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Fear of Injections prior to commencing any treatment plans.

 During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.